Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 Participants attending for personal development are supported to work with sound for personal use and reflective exploration only.

-It does not train participants to deliver therapeutic sound, sound therapy, or sound bath sessions.
+The course does not train participants to deliver therapeutic sound, sound therapy, or sound bath sessions.

 Confidence in pacing, response, and relational awareness

-Responsibility for how sound is received and experienced
+Responsibility for how sound is received and experienced across contexts

 Sessions may be offered:

-Live online via Zoom, or
+Live online, or

 In person where appropriate